-I strongly support Prop-5, the constitutional amendment to encode Roe v Wade into Vermont’s Constitution
+I strongly support Article 5, the constitutional amendment to encode Roe v Wade into Vermont’s Constitution.

 Fortunately, Vermont has one of the cleanest electrical grids in the nation.
 That's the good news.
 Our next challenge is our two biggest carbon sources: transportation and home heating.